 Sometimes filing checks and supporting documents have been misplaced, names have been misspelled, date of births have been listed incorrectly and certain notices have been sent to applicant, petitioner or attorney.

-This is why it is important to have an immigration attorney to represent you.
+This is why it is important to have a green card attorney to represent you.
 Immigration attorneys are able to identify and rectify your situation and update you promptly.

 There are many possible reasons for a green card denial, every applicant’s situation is different.
 Don’t let the twist and turns of the U.S. immigration system confuse you.
-Take the time to hire an expert immigration attorney.
+Take the time to hire an expert green card attorney in Skokie at Gambacorta Law.